A sharpening exercise

 Not at all.
 Most people hunt opportunistically — you're going about your day when you spot a 67 on a garbage truck.
 Log it.
 The grid fills in a completely random order and that's part of the charm.

 George Nelson spent months.
 Most people find the first 60 or 70 quickly, then hit a wall.
-The elusive ones — a standalone 0, a clean 11, any number that doesn't appear on buildings — can haunt you for weeks.
+The elusive ones — a standalone 1 that isn't buried inside 10 or 31, a clean 77, any number that seems common until you actually need it — can haunt you for weeks.
 That's exactly the point.
 There's no rush.

 This tracker is a tool for doing that hunt seriously.
 Log your finds, add photos, tag your city, and watch your grid fill in slowly — the way Nelson's slide carousel did, one number at a time.